Create an access review of groups and applications in Microsoft Entra ID

 Add the duration for the second stage.

-By default, you will see two stages when you create a multi-stage review.
+By default, you'll see two stages when you create a multi-stage review.
 However, you can add up to three stages.
-If you want to add a third stage, click + Add a stage and complete the required fields.
+If you want to add a third stage, select + Add a stage and complete the required fields.

-The duration of each recurrence will be set to the sum of the duration day(s) you specified in each stage.
+The duration of each recurrence is set to the sum of the duration day(s) you specified in each stage.